stan4dbunny/Portfolio/README.md

 Links: [LinkedIn](https://www.linkedin.com/in/erica-tjernell-566669140/)

 # Real-Time Volumetric Clouds in Unity
 I made these clouds for a sailing game.
 The clouds are based on [Real-time rendering of volumetric clouds](https://www.diva-portal.org/smash/get/diva2:1223894/FULLTEXT01.pdf) by Fredrik Häggström, which is based on the work of Andrew Schneider for Horizon Forbidden West.
 The volume is evaluated through ray-marching.
-Some lighting phenomena are considered such as silver lining, through the Henyey-Greenstein phase function and attenuation using Beer's law.
+Some lighting phenomena are considered such as silver lining, through the Henyey-Greenstein phase function, and attenuation using Beer's law.
 ![image](https://github.com/user-attachments/assets/f161795a-c945-409f-b164-b75282afb6d8)

 <video src="https://github.com/user-attachments/assets/47225614-700a-44d9-8932-bf2bd21ad17a" controls="controls" style="max-width: 100%;"></video>